 - Issue a Consular Report of Death of a U.S. Citizen Abroad to the next-of-kin or legal representative for use in settling estate matters in the United States (see below).

 The Department of State has no funds to assist in the return of remains nor effects of U.S. citizens who die abroad.
 The family or legal representative must pay all funeral home charges, shipping costs for the remains and personal effects (if applicable), and carry out funeral arrangements with assistance from the contracted funeral home.

-Even if no assistance is needed in making funeral arrangements, the death of an American citizen, whether resident or tourist, should be reported to the ACS Unit so that a “Consular Report of Death of an American Citizen Abroad” can be issued.
+Even if no assistance is needed in making funeral arrangements, the death of an American citizen, whether resident or tourist, should be reported to the ACS Unit so that a Consular Report of Death of a U.S. Citizen Abroad can be issued.
 This document is necessary to settle legal and estate matters in the United States.